 Bedar has reacted to criticism of his materials as a personal attack, claiming critics were threatening academic freedom.

-The problems described here contradict the superintendent’s written assurances to parents that the school adequately vets its history course materials to ensure factual accuracy and inclusion of diverse views in order to promote informed critical thinking.
+The problems described here contradict the Newton superintendent’s written assurances to parents that the school adequately vets its history course materials to ensure factual accuracy and inclusion of diverse views in order to promote informed critical thinking.